raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 When sent by a client, the Keepalive request message MUST be sent as an acknowledged request, with a nonzero MESSAGE ID.
-If a server receives a Keepalive request message with a zero MESSAGE ID then this is a fatal error and the server MUST forcibly abort the connection immediately.
+If a server receives a Keepalive DSO message with a zero MESSAGE ID then this is a fatal error and the server MUST forcibly abort the connection immediately.
 The Keepalive request message resets a DSO Session's keepalive timer, and at the same time communicates to the server the the client's